Crux and long cycles in graphs: Random subgraphs

-\begin{claim} There exists $c=c(\theta)$ satisfying the following: $\mathbb{P} [|\mathcal{C}_1(Q^m_{p'})|\geq c 2^m]\ge 1-\exp(-n/m^{14})$. \end{claim} \begin{proof} We prove this in two steps.
+Write $\mathcal{C}_1(G)$ for the largest component in a graph $G$.
+Let $\ep >0$ be fixed and sufficiently small.
+Set $p=(1+\ep)/m$ and $p'=(1-{\frac{\ep}{4}})p>(1+{\frac{\ep}{2}})/m$.
+Write $p_1=(1+{\frac{\ep}{4}})/m$ and choose $p_2\geq {\frac{\ep}{4m}}$ such that $(1-p_1)(1-p_2)=1-p'$ and $n=2^m$.
+We assume that $m$ is sufficiently large.
+For our argument, we prove the following claim.
+The same result was proved by Ajtai, Koml\'os and Szemer\'edi in \cite{AKS} with a weaker bound of $1-o(1)$ on the probability.
+However, the bound on the probability that their argument provide is much worse than the following near-exponential bound on the probability, which is crucial for our purpose. \begin{claim} There exists $c=c(\ep)$ satisfying the following: $\mathbb{P} [|\mathcal{C}_1(Q^m_{p'})|\geq c n]\ge 1-\exp(-n/m^{14})$. \end{claim} \begin{proof} We prove this in two steps.
 The first step (clustering) is performed in $Q^m_{p_1}$, and we deduce that w.h.p.\ $\Omega(2^m)$ vertices are contained in components of size at least $m^4$ and most of vertices are adjacent to at least one such a component.
 For the second step (sprinkling), we mainly follow the sprinkling process in \cite[Section 1.3]{JEMS}: add the edges of $Q^m_{p_2}$ and show that they can connect many of the clusters of size at least $\sqrt{m}$ into a giant cluster of size $\Theta(2^m)$.

 \textbf{Step 1.} Let $V=V(Q^m)$.
 Let the random variable $B=B(Q^m)$ be the set of vertices in $Q^m_{p_1}$ that belong to a component of order at least $m^4$.
-By the main theorem in \cite{AKS}, there exists $c_1=c_1(\theta/3)$ such that for any $q\geq (1+\theta/3)/m$,
+By the main theorem in \cite{AKS}, there exists $c_1=c_1(\ep/12)<1/12$ such that for any $q\geq (1+\ep/12)/m$,

 Since $c_1 2^m > m^4$, it follows that $\mathbb{E}[|B|]\geq 6 c_1 2^m$.